 - Brick Joke: The film parodies the series' opening "names have been changed" Catchphrase by noting that "George Baker will now be called Sylvia Wiss."
 A minor character by the name of Sylvia Wiss later shows up for a brief exchange.

-- Bound and Gagged: Connie and three unnamed party female goers.
+- Bound and Gagged: Connie is kidnapped in the third arc and three unnamed female party goers are seen bound and gagged and escorted away.

 - Buddy Cop Movie: Complete with an Odd Couple of protagonist policemen.